xintong0087/jeremyMath/MYP7/C2/problemSolving.md

-# Chapter 2 - Feedback on Problem Solving
+# Chapter 2 - Feedback on Problem-Solving